-Charged Affairs is YPFP’s in-house journal, bringing together an editorial and writing team that publishes on a wide range of foreign and international policy subjects, bringing the perspectives of early and mid-career professionals and academics to the broader foreign policy community.
+Charged Affairs is YPFP’s in-house journal, composed of an editorial and writing team that publishes on a wide range of foreign and international policy subjects.
+Charged Affairs gives early and mid-career professionals a chance to hone their writing and analytical skills by participating in a rigorous editorial process and to present insightful and creative articles to the broader foreign policy community.
 See more here.

-YPFP’s Discussion Groups are a core part of the organization and its membership experience.
-Discussion Groups provide an intimate forum for members to exchange ideas, express their views, and build their knowledge of critical foreign policy issues in a small group setting.
+YPFP's Discussion Groups are peer-led communities within YPFP that offer selected members an opportunity to connect with other young professionals who share a depth of experience in a particular region or subject.
 Each group is composed of 12-40 members with significant interest and/or experience in the area under discussion.
 Some groups also contain Working Groups that produce analytical written content.
 See more here.

-The Fellowship Program is YPFP’s flagship offering.
-The Program is designed to give rising leaders in foreign policy the opportunity to accelerate their careers.
-Fellows benefit from exclusive events, professional development workshops, and networking opportunities.
-Fellows publish monthly articles in outlets including Business Insider, The Hill, The Diplomat, The National Interest, The Huffington Post, and others.
+YPFP’s Fellowship Program is an intensive eight-month experience designed to give rising leaders in foreign policy the opportunity to accelerate their careers.
+Fellows specialize in a specific region (Regional Fellowships) or a specific issue area (Thematic Fellowships) and publish monthly articles in a variety of media outlets, including Business Insider, The Hill, The Diplomat, The National Interest, The Huffington Post, and others.
+Fellows also benefit from exclusive events, professional development workshops, and networking opportunities.
 See more here.

-The Managing Director of Thought Leadership will serve as second in command of the entire department, and report directly to the Vice President of Thought Leadership.
+The Managing Director of TL will serve as second-in-command of the entire department, and will report directly to the Vice President of TL.
 The Managing Director will also serve on the Senior Leadership team of YPFP.
-The Vice President will regularly delegate tasks and initiatives to the Managing Director for implementation, and the Managing Director will actively contribute ideas, and work to maintain and improve internal operations.
+The VP will regularly delegate tasks and initiatives to the Managing Director for implementation, and the Managing Director will actively contribute ideas, and work to maintain and improve internal operations.